smroid/cedar-server/about.md

 ## Speed vs accuracy slider

-Reliable plate solving requires a good number of correctly detected stars with reasonably accurate brightness estimates.
+Reliable plate solving requires a good number of correctly detected stars with reasonably accurate relative brightness ranking.
 Cedar-solve can succeed with as few as 6 detected stars, but is much more reliable at above 10 stars.
-In practice using 20 detected stars yields solid solve results; using more than 20 stars provides little benefit but requires longer exposure times.
+In practice using 20 detected stars yields solid solve results; using more than 20 stars provides little added benefit but incurs longer exposure times.

 The number of detected stars is influenced by:

 * Exposure time.
-A longer exposure produces higher signal-to-noise and thus allows more numerous fainter stars to be detected.
+A longer exposure produces higher signal-to-noise and thus allows additional fainter stars to be detected.

 * Noise-relative detection threshold.
 A "sigma multiple" parameter governs the sensitivity of Cedar-detect.
-A high sigma value yields fewer star detections but very few false positives; a lower sigma value allows fainter stars to be detected but also results in some noise fluctuations to be mistaken for stars.
+A high sigma value yields fewer star detections but very few false positives; a lower sigma value allows fainter stars to be detected but also causes some noise fluctuations to be mistaken for stars.

-So we have potentially three knobs to present to the user:
+So we have potentially three parameters to present to the user:

 1. Desired number of detected stars for plate solving.